Friends and Crocodiles: Overview

-Damian Lewis plays Paul, a Gatsby-like figure and inspirational entrepreneur.
+Damian Lewis plays Paul Reynolds, a Gatsby-like figure and inspirational entrepreneur.
 He is a host of fabulous parties, a "collector" of interesting people, a visionary with dreams of new urban landscapes, and keeper of a pet crocodile.
-Jodhi May plays Lizzie, who is persuaded by Paul to become his secretary and bring some order to his creative chaos.
+Jodhi May plays Lizzie Thomas, who in 1981 is persuaded by Paul to become his secretary and bring some order to his creative chaos.
 Once at Paul's magnificent house, Lizzie's world expands as she meets artists, historians and politicians.

 The drama was loosely linked to a second Poliakoff piece, Gideon's Daughter, broadcast the following month.
-Although the links were more thematic than narrative, the character of Sneath (Lindsay) reappeared in Gideon's Daughter, acting as the narrator.
+Although the links were more thematic than narrative, the character of William Sneath (Lindsay) reappeared in Gideon's Daughter, acting as the narrator.